sougata18p/blitzjs.com/README.md

 ## Language Translations

-We're setting up this repo to support language translations as soon as folks step up to do so.
+We're setting up this report to support language translations as soon as folks step up to do so.
 We plan to follow the same process as the reactjs.com translations.

 ## Versioning